Trailer Talk: This Week In Movies - 'The Three Musketeers,' 'Paranormal Activity 3' & More

 Newcomer J.C.
 Chandor both writes and directs this Wall Street thriller.
 A varied cast lends their talents to the film, including Kevin Spacey, Paul Bettany, Jeremy Irons, Zachary Quinto, Simon Baker, Demi Moore, and Stanley Tucci.

 ORIGINALITY RATING: Medium.
-Though it’s not the first to explore the American financial crisis dramatically, “Margin Call” appears to be marketing itself as a fast-paced thriller, namely by its use of the onscreen clock to show how quickly events unfold.
+Though it's not the first to explore the American financial crisis dramatically, "Margin Call" appears to be marketing itself as a fast-paced thriller, namely by its use of the onscreen clock to show how quickly events unfold.
 The other driving force in the narrative appears to be a human element.
-The eclectic group of actors is meant to illustrate how the people in Wall Street grappled with ethically difficult decisions, in order to save their own behinds.
+The eclectic group of actors is meant to illustrate how the people on Wall Street grappled with ethically difficult decisions, in order to save their own behinds.

 WHO SHOULD SEE IT: Politically minded viewers who enjoy thrillers which base their tension on real life issues.
 If you like stories that expose the seedy side of Wall Street and big business, then you should catch "Margin Call."

 WHEN TO SEE IT: Wait a week, so you don't have to fight the crowds.